korora-social/korora/docs/design/readme.md

     -   Ability to require approvals for publicly visible huddle followers
 -   Public profile and huddle views
 -   Timeline view for logged in users
+    -   Timeline of everything
+    -   Timelines for specific huddles
 -   Create post UI (with support for images and content warnings)

 As an aside, I'm intrigued by the idea of making Korora's backend ActivityPub only, and implementing the frontend as ActivityPub C2S, but I'm concerned that may be an additional level of effort on top of all of the rest of the app.

+## Mastodon Federation Compatibility

+Because Mastodon is the... mastodon of ActivityPub-based microblogging platforms, a certain level of federation compatibility is a desired end goal.

+Korora's explicit interoperability goals with Mastodon are:

+-   Posts sent to huddles are visible in members of that huddle's timeline
+-   Replies to posts in a huddle are properly federated outward to members of that huddle
+-   Korora users can follow and interact with Mastodon users
+-   Korora users who reply to a post from a Mastodon user can limit the reply's visibility to everyone/author only/author's followers/author's followers + specific huddles, and that limit works as intended
+-   Mastodon users should be able to subscribe to public huddles, and see posts sent to those huddles in their timelines
+-   Webfinger `acct:` support, even if you really shouldn't identify users by a webfinger `acct:` url.

+Korora's explicit non-goals for interoperability with Mastodon are:

+-   Korora will not support the Mastodon API, or even a subset of it.
+-   Because of Korora's ideas around more limited access, Korora does not intend to figure out a hack to allow Mastodon users to boost posts sent to private huddles.